 Spirit of Life Church

-compassion and social justice.
+strive for compassion and social justice.

 - The inherent worth and dignity of every person:

 - Justice, equity and compassion in human relations;

 - Acceptance of one another and encouragement to spiritual growth in our congregation;